This is a transcription of an audio lecture:

 Then there is the level of Consciousness of degenerated people: Eikasia.

 Eikasia refers to the level of Consciousness of people who are basically animals in humanoid bodies.
 Such people are bestial, instinctive, ruled by desire, anger, pride, lust.
 They have no interest in anything but satisfying their desires, and they do not care what it costs them, or how much they make others suffer.
-In these moments, there are a lot of people like that in the world, and they seem to be growing in number.
-They seem to control the media, politics, business, religion.
+In these moments, there are a lot of people like that in the world.
 These are people that take whatever they can from whoever they can anytime they can, and they do not care about the consequences.
 They do not care about anything but feeding their desires, no matter the cost.

-In this level we can include those who are awakening negatively, those who awaken the Consciousness while it is still conditioned by pride, lust, anger, envy, etc. In other words, they are devils, demons, witches, sorcerers, etc. They look like regular people, but their Consciousness is awakened within the conditioning of their defects and impurities.
+In this level we can include those who are awakening negatively, those who awaken the Consciousness while it is still conditioned by pride, lust, anger, envy, etc. In other words, they are demons, dark witches, and dark sorcerers.
+They look like regular people, but their Consciousness is awakened within the conditioning of their defects and impurities.
 They are very dangerous, and create a lot of suffering for themselves and others.

 What is Our Level?